14A-C-Salus/Others/docs/Backend_services.md

 <b>Exceptions:</b>

-- "You must log in first." - Thrown when auth is null in the constructor of UserProfileService.
+- "You must log in first." - Thrown when auth is null.
-- "The user must be between 12 and 100 years old!" - Thrown when the user's age is less than 12 or greater than 100 in CheckCreateRequest and CheckUpdateRequest methods.
+- "The user must be between 12 and 100 years old!" - Thrown when the user's age is less than 12 or greater than 100.
-- "The user weight must be over 20 and 1000!" - Thrown when the user's weight is less than 20 or greater than 1000 in CheckCreateRequest and CheckUpdateRequest methods.
+- "The user weight must be over 20 and 1000!" - Thrown when the user's weight is less than 20 or greater than 1000.
-- "The user height must be between 40 and 250 cm!" - Thrown when the user's height is less than 40 or greater than 250 in CheckCreateRequest and CheckUpdateRequest methods.
+- "The user height must be between 40 and 250 cm!" - Thrown when the user's height is less than 40 or greater than 250.
-- "You must select your gender!" - Thrown when the user's gender is nondefined in CheckCreateRequest method.
+- "You must select your gender!" - Thrown when the user's gender is nondefined.
-- "Invalid gender!" - Thrown when the user's gender is less than nondefined or greater than other in CheckCreateRequest and CheckUpdateRequest methods.
+- "Invalid gender!" - Thrown when the user's gender is less than nondefined or greater than other.
-- "The user goal weight must be over 20 and 1000!" - Thrown when the user's goal weight is less than 20 or greater than 1000 in CheckCreateRequest and CheckUpdateRequest methods.
+- "The user goal weight must be over 20 and 1000!" - Thrown when the user's goal weight is less than 20 or greater than 1000.
-- "Invalid hair!" - Thrown when the user's hairIndex is less than nondefined or greater than white in CheckProfilePicture method.
+- "Invalid hair!" - Thrown when the user's hairIndex is less than nondefined or greater than white.
-- "Invalid skin color!" - Thrown when the user's skinIndex is less than nondefined or greater than lightest in CheckProfilePicture method.
+- "Invalid skin color!" - Thrown when the user's skinIndex is less than nondefined or greater than lightest.
-- "Invalid eye color!" - Thrown when the user's eyesIndex is less than nondefined or greater than brown in CheckProfilePicture method.
+- "Invalid eye color!" - Thrown when the user's eyesIndex is less than nondefined or greater than brown.
-- "Invalid mouth!" - Thrown when the user's mouthIndex is less than nondefined or greater than smiling in CheckProfilePicture method.
+- "Invalid mouth!" - Thrown when the user's mouthIndex is less than nondefined or greater than smiling.